CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 • 1972: Foundational Constitution adopted by referendum.

-• 1984 Amendment (A84): Senate renewal and local government strengthening.
+• 1984 Amendment (A84): Local government strengthening and institutional clarification.

 • 1992 Amendment (A92): Fiscal responsibility and central bank independence.